dchristl/macless-haystack/FAQ.md

 docker start macless-haystack
 ```

-#### How can I reset everything and start over7 How can i completely uninstall Macless Haystack
+#### How can I reset everything and start over?
+How can i completely uninstall Macless Haystack?

 You can start completely from scratch by deleting the container and the data.
 After that, you can begin the guide from the beginning: